 In 2013, President Xi Jingping was appointed to centralize power in China with a mandate to remove corruption.
 Since taking power he’s cracked down on thousands of politicians for collaborating with criminal groups, or embezzling money from the state.
 Even the mother of Vancouver mayor’s girlfriend was swept up in the crackdown.

 20 years ago, Sidewinder alleged that China’s government was working with organized crime.
 Years later, under a new President, China is making moves to clean up the corruption.
 This recent clean up implies that individual politicians may have been collaborating with organized crime, and the Communist Party is now putting a stop to it.
-State media in China outright accuses Hong Kong’s chief-executive of using triads to manage the city.
-Well, even legislators in Hong Kong are saying triads are being used by the government of Hong Kong.
+Pro-Beijing newspaper Sing Pao recently accused Hong Kong’s chief-executive of using triads to manage the city.
+Heck, even legislators in Hong Kong are saying triads are being used by the government of Hong Kong.